5jt/dyalog-cookbook/manuscript/12_help.md

 Make some changes, for example add another paragraph `Go to →[Overview]`, and then press <escape>. `Markdown2Help` takes your changes, converts the Markdown to HTML and shows the changed page straight away.
 This gives you an idea of how easy it actually is to change help pages.
 Adding, renaming and deleting help pages -- and nodes -- can be achieved via the context menu.

 Note also that `→[Overview]` is a link.
-"Overview" must be the name of a page.
+For the link to work "Overview" must be the name of an existing page.
 If the title of the page is different from the name, the title is going to be shown as link text in the help page.

 Even if you are familiar with Markdown you should read `Markdown2Help`'s own help file before you start using `Markdown2Help` seriously.
 Some Markdown features are not supported by the help system, and internal links are implemented in a simplified way.